-As the Director and Editor-in-chief of Colombia’s English language newspaper, The City Paper, I take my journalistic ethics very seriously.
-I also worked as a photojournalist for the Black Star photo agency in New York for 10 years, covering conflict in Colombia and Angola, photo essays across Asia and South and Central America.
+As the Director and Editor-in-chief of Colombia’s English language newspaper, The City Paper, I take journalistic ethics very seriously.
+I also worked as a photojournalist for the Black Star photo agency in New York for over 10 years, covering conflicts in Colombia and Angola, photo essays across Asia and South and Central America.

 I have had the honor of having my work published in prestigious publications such as TIME, Der Spiegel, Stern, Marie Claire, The New York Times and many others.
 I do not manipulate my images.

 On Sunday, April 12, I stepped out onto my balcony, which faces east and is located in the Rosales neighborhood of Bogotá.
 As is a bad habit, I enjoy a morning coffee with a cigarette.
 It was a grey, Sunday morning, the streets were empty, and washed with a light drizzle from the night, which had passed.

 As I looked up and beyond the red walls of my barrio, I saw a black round object rise vertically into the sky, from behind a ridge of the Cerros Orientales.
 At a possible distance of 5 kms, the shape was rounded and appeared like a spot against the uniformity of grey, which was blanketing this capital of eight million.